hi-jin/portfolio/_projects/secrets_of_a_great_paper.md

     </div>
 </div>

-1. `Crawl rejected papers from Google.`
+1. `Crawl rejected papers from Google`

     Using specific keywords, we can crawl only `rejected` papers from `openreview.net`.